 - Social Media is one of the least expensive forms of advertising available and Facebook might have the best return of any platform.
 This is due, in part, to the awesome targeting capabilities of Facebook’s Ad Manager.
 Don’t worry, we’ll get to more on that in a little bit.

 - Facebook advertising also stands out from other forms of online (and offline) advertising in that there are few, if any, hidden or extra costs.
 For example, if you’re planning on sending coupons by direct mail, there are a LOT of costs to consider.
 You have to print the coupon, pay someone to stuff envelopes, pay for those envelopes, etc. Oh, and let’s not forget about paying for stamps!
 Social media ads allow you to set your exact budget and stay within it.
+Check out this article about the cost of advertising on Facebook to learn more about ad auctions and bidding strategy.

 Need we say more?
 Alright, let’s dive into the good stuff then.